 - Freeze your credit with the credit bureaus.
 If you do this, don't forget to unfreeze when applying for a loan or credit card.

-- If you don't already utilize our identity theft protection, call us for details at 317.352.0455 or click here for more information.
+- If you don't already utilize our identity theft protection, call us for details at 317.352.0455 or visit our identity theft information page.

 - Monitor all of your accounts for suspicious activity.
 Notify your financial institution as soon as possible if you notice anything out of the ordinary.